 X-ray fluorescence spectroscopy is shown to be a rapid and precise method for the determination of elements in stainless steel.
 For stainless steel to be deemed marine grade 316 it must meet the composition thresholds in the table below:

-As you can see in the final row of the table, they were not marine grade.
+As you can see in the final column of the table, some were not marine grade, despite being advertised as such!
 Don’t get ripped off.
 Make sure your pegs are the real deal.
 Only Best Pegs are independently tested to ensure they are made from genuine 316 marine grade stainless steel.

 Want quality pegs made with genuine marine grade stainless steel?
 Head over to the Best Pegs online store and select from our range of pack sizes.